NASHVILLE — Senate Speaker Ron Ramsey has made Tennessee Supreme Court justices an offer on judicial elections he hopes they can’t refuse.

-Currently under law, top judges are appointed by the governor and later run on a referendum retention ballot in which Tennesseans cast “yes” or “no” votes on whether to keep the jurists.
+Currently, top judges under statute are appointed by the governor and later run on a referendum retention ballot in which Tennesseans cast yes or not votes on whether to keep the jurists.

-Serious opposition to the law began when justices serving in 2000 declared women had a fundamental right to an abortion under the state Constitution.
+Serious opposition began when justices serving in 2000 declared women had a fundamental right to an abortion under the state Constitution.

 Andy Sher is a Nashville-based staff writer covering Tennessee state government and politics for the Times Free Press.
 A Washington correspondent from 1999-2005 for the Times Free Press, Andy previously headed up state Capitol coverage for The Chattanooga Times, worked as a state Capitol reporter for The Nashville Banner and was a contributor to The Tennessee Journal, among other publications.
 Andy worked for 17 years at The Chattanooga Times covering police, health care, county government, ...